hindu-comm/weblogs/manasataramgini/2019/02/2019-02-15_mongolica-the-tangut-empire.md

 and perhaps now justifying the the term empire applied to it due to his conquests.
 In 1046 Yuanhao faced a second Khitan invasion which ended inconclusively on the battlefield but the Tangut ended up retaining their territory.
-A couple of years later Yuanhao and his eldest son with whose mother he had a conflict had an armed duel and he was killed as a result.
+A couple of years later Yuanhao and his eldest son, with whose mother he had a conflict, had an armed duel and he was killed as a result.

 In the interim period where a tribal council was ruling them the Tanguts faced a defeat at the hands of the Khitan (1051) and a few years later